Policy demands three main hubs, but China's big airlines eye each other's bases

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Major Chinese Airlines All Want To Build Up At Beijing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Major Chinese Airlines All Want To Build Up At Beijing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.